marciosaraiva/Python-Tips/README.md

-# Python-Tips
+# Python - Tips & Tricks

-Python tips and tricks
+Examples of Python tips and tricks